mspitzna/NCAtorch/README.md

 ## 🌟 Highlights

-**NCA-torch** is an open-source, modular research framework that combines classical Cellular Automata concepts with learnable neural networks.
+**NCAtorch** is an open-source, modular research framework that combines classical Cellular Automata concepts with learnable neural networks.
 This implementation provides a unified codebase for training, evaluating, and visualizing Neural Cellular Automata across diverse tasks.

 Key features: